 Hotels near the Empire State Building

-The Empire State Building in NYC is centrally located in Midtown Manhattan, so it’s close to all kinds of shops, restaurants, and hotels.
+The Empire State Building in NYC is centrally located in Midtown Manhattan, one of the best neighborhoods in NYC, so it’s close to all kinds of shops, restaurants, and hotels.
 If you want to stay in this part of town, these are the best hotels near the Empire State Building:

 - Hilton Garden Inn West 35th Street – This clean hotel is a block from the Empire State Building, giving you great views of the attraction from your room.